 Since I was very young, I’ve always been playing shop, though I never treated it like a game.
 I took it very very seriously.
 It was business after all!

-I remember reading a diary entry where I’d sold Dad a pet rock and I made a note saying “Reminder, get 25c from Dad” The next day’s entry was “Got my 25c from Dad” So so serious.
+I remember reading a diary entry where I’d sold Dad a pet rock (One of my first businesses) and I made a note saying “Reminder, get 25c from Dad” The next day’s entry was “Got my 25c from Dad” So so serious.

 I was doing anything and everything to create little businesses, from dog walking for $3 per hour, to holding market stalls selling beaded jewellery and doing wraps in other kids hair.